-Our clients have been using AURORAxmp in powerful and innovative ways for years.
-Here are a few real examples that highlight why AURORAxmp was the perfect tool for each client’s situation.
+Our clients have been using AURORA in powerful and innovative ways for years.
+Here are a few real examples that highlight why AURORA was the perfect tool for each client’s situation.
 Many are examples from our annual Electric Market Forecasting Conference.

-At the 2016 Electric Market Forecasting Conference (EMFC) we interviewed Ben Stravinsky, Power Market Advisory Head of Energy Ventures Analysis, about his experience using AURORAxmp.
+At the 2016 Electric Market Forecasting Conference (EMFC) we interviewed Ben Stravinsky, Power Market Advisory Head of Energy Ventures Analysis, about his experience using AURORA.

-Eina Ooka, Sr. Structure & Pricing Analyst for the Energy Authority was interviewed at the EMFC in Atlanta.
-Ms. Ooka describes her experience with AURORAxmp.
+Eina Ooka, Sr. Structure & Pricing Analyst for The Energy Authority was interviewed at the EMFC in Atlanta.
+Ms. Ooka describes her experience with AURORA.

 Morris Greenberg, Managing Director, Gas and Power Modeling at PIRA Energy Group, talks about the future of power market forecasting.

-Scott Eiserloh, Principal Engineer at Southern Company, explains his company's search for a market forecasting tool and how they chose and use AURORAxmp.
+Scott Eiserloh, Principal Engineer at Southern Company, explains his company's search for a market forecasting tool and how they chose and use AURORA.